SU-SWS/stanford_travisci_scripts/README.md

 3. Click on Stanford Web Services under Organizations.
 3. Find the name of your repository and click the toggle switch on.
 4. Then click the gear wheel.
 This will take you to settings for this repository.
 5. Our builds rely on a custom Environment Variable.
-Under Name, enter `TEST_FEATURE` and under Value, enter the name of this repository, ie. `stanford_bean_types`.
+Under Name, enter `REPOSITORY_NAME` and under Value, enter the name of this repository, ie. `stanford_bean_types`.
 6. Disable Build pushes, so that Travis CI will only build and run tests on pull requests.
 6. Now, in a localy copy of the repository, create a travisci-test branch.
 7. Add the .travis.default.yml file to your repository and rename it .travis.yml.